Categories

 Min. commitment: 30 min

 By far the best view of the whole bay, I would say.
-Even though it’s a little out of the center of the city and requires a fairly long ride or a long hike, having a summary of all the bay under your feet is just invaluable.
+Although it’s a bit outside the city center and requires either a fairly long ride or hike, in the end, having the entire bay spread out beneath your feet is truly invaluable.
 From here you can see Market Street as a strip going all the way to the Ferry Building, SF skyline, Golden Gate Bridge, Bay Bridge and pretty much the whole bay as far as eye can see.

 San Francisco Skyline from Twin Peaks